-After her mother’s death Shalini becomes detached from her daily existence.
-Increasingly alienated from others she makes the impulsive decision to travel to a remote Himalayan village in Kashmir where Bashir Ahmed —an old friend of her mother’s— lives.
+After her mother’s death Shalini, a young woman from Bangalore, becomes detached from her daily existence.
+Increasingly alienated from others she makes the impulsive decision to travel to a remote Himalayan village in Kashmir where Bashir Ahmed—an old friend of her mother’s— lives.

 In an interview Vijay describes Shalini as being “remote and closed-off, so hamstrung by doubt and suspicion, that even [she], as the writer, occasionally felt suffocated by her voice”.
 Well, I agree 100% with her.
-Shalini is a cypher.
-She is hesitant to demonstrate her feelings or to simply share her thoughts with the people who could potentially become her friends.
+Shalini can be overwhelming.
+Her arrested development makes it hard to totally condone her for her behaviour but she has plenty of cruel and selfish moments that will make it really hard for readers to forgive or sympathise with her.
+Her vulnerabilities certainly come through, for example, she is hesitant to demonstrate her feelings or to simply share her thoughts with the people who could potentially become her friends.
 Vijay has depicted her in this way quite intentionally.
-To me, Shalini’s inability to act was yes frustrating but it also created tension.
-Would she finally unwind?
-Could she be able to really live in the present?
-Connect with others?
+To me, Shalini’s inability to act was yes deeply frustrating but it was also believable and it augmented the friction between her and other characters.
+Time and again readers will wonder if this time around she would be able to really live in the present and connect with others.

 Her journey does not follow the classic ‘coming of age’ that often occurs in similar novels (where a character travels somewhere to ‘find themselves’ or to come ‘to terms with their past).
 Shalini’s experiences in Kashmir are far more realistic.
 An ingrained distrust still dictates a lot of what she does.
-I was really saddened and frustrated by her half-hearted attempt at a friendship with Zoya and Amina.
+I was really saddened and angered by her half-hearted attempt at a friendship with Zoya and Amina.
 Shalini seems desperate to fill in the hole left by her mother’s death but she is also very reticent about revealing her innermost self.
+Then again, the two women, however likeable, also do not make things easier.

-Shalini was also utterly naive and rather self-centred.
+Shalini was deeply naive and self-centred, blind to her privilege and often does more harm than good.
 The few times she actually ‘acts’ or says something important she usually ends up doing or saying the wrong thing.
 She seems unable to read other people or to take in account what they too might be hiding/protecting their true emotions.
+Having lived a life of comfort Shalini doesn’t seem to realise that not everyone knows those same comforts (which she has taken for granted).

 Given that Shalini is recounting her journey to Kashmir years after it, she often expresses the wish to have acted differently, and there are a lot of ‘if onlys‘ which furthered the tension of her story.